Lesser Antillean macaw: Contemporary descriptions

 In 1742, Labat described the macaw in much the same way as Du Tertre, while adding several details:

 It is the size of a full grown fowl.
 The feathers of the head, neck, back and underparts are flame color; the wings are of a mixture of blue, yellow and red; the tail, which is from fifteen to twenty inches in length is wholly red.
 The head and the beak are very large, and it walks gravely; it talks very well, if it is taught when young; its voice is strong and distinct; it is amiable and kind, and allows itself to be caressed...

 Both authors wrote that the macaws were the largest parrots of Guadeloupe, and stressed that the parrots of each Caribbean island were distinct, and could be differentiated both based on their morphology and their vocalizations.
-According to Hume, this means that the birds described could not simply have been escaped South American macaws.
+According to Hume and Walters, this means that the birds described could not simply have been escaped South American macaws.
 Furthermore, the docile and amiable nature described by Du Tertre and Labat does not match the behavior of South American macaws.

 Breton's mid-1600s accounts of the macaw confirmed it as distinct from mainland scarlet macaws:

 Macaws are larger than parrots, with a very beautiful red plumage mixed with purple in the tail and wings...
 Macaws found on islands are called Kínoulou, f.
 Caarou.
 Coyáli is found on the continent, and is redder and more elegant than the island variety.